 - Win the Most: There is a common exercise that mediation professors will often use with students to teach negotiation and collaboration techniques.
-The goal of the game is to win as much as you can, but there are twists that require players to collaborate with other players to truly win the most.
+The goal of the game is to win as much as you can, but some twists require players to collaborate with other players to truly win the most.
 Once the players figure out that they need to work together to win more, they can negotiate and collaborate with other players to help everyone win.

 - Simulations: Simulations teach mediators how to respond in certain situations.
 These often involve a story about an issue that needs to be mediated and the participants will play the parties and the mediator and attempt to resolve the dispute.
 Facilitators will often add special instructions for the parties to make the mediation more difficult, such as a strong underlying interest that a party refuses to talk about or a cold shoulder to the other party.
-Students learn a large variety of skills and problem solving from these simulations.
+Students learn a large variety of skills and problem-solving from these simulations.

 Practicing skills and theories of mediation is incredibly helpful for those new to mediation or a particular skill.
-These games and others that people can use to master skills will only help create more skilled mediators and participants and will make mediations more successful in the long run.
+These games and others that people can use to master skills will only help create more skilled mediators and participants and will make mediation more successful in the long run.

 Games Parties Use to Drive Mediation

-Parties will often use certain “games” or strategies to drive a mediation toward their goal.
+Parties will often use certain “games” or strategies to drive mediation toward their goal.
 These games, used at the right moment, can be a deciding factor and a skill to create a possibility for an agreement that favors the party using the strategy.
 These games include:

 - Moving in Inches: Parties that are frustrated by an offer or who may have moved closer to their final offer faster than the other may begin to move in very small increments.
-This may work or may make the other party start to move slow as well.
+This may work or may make the other party start to move slowly as well.

 - Matching: When one party moves the exact same amount as the other party, this is called matching.
 This can be a sign that mediation is already falling apart and that one party is irritated.
 This should usually be avoided until the parties are closer to a meet-in-the-middle agreement.

 - Intentional Impasse: An impasse is when one or both parties are unwilling to move any more toward each other.
-Occasionally, a party may intentionally create an impasse by being unwilling to negotiate or move on their offer.
+Occasionally, a party may intentionally create an impasse by being unwilling to negotiate or move on to their offer.
 This can occasionally for the other party to move faster if they believe a settlement would be better than a trial, but it also takes away from the spirit of mediation and collaboration.

 Games can be an important part of mediation and influence how a party reacts to the other party’s offers or the mediation as a whole.
 Games can give the parties a strategy to use when going into mediation or one can create their own mediation game to take with them and use as their strategy.
 Games can also be used to train participants in new mediation and negotiation skills.
-Game theory provides an alternative way to consider the movements and creation of expectations in mediations and can be an important tool for mediators to use to see where the parties are having trouble based on their reactions to the other party.
-Using games and game theory can help a mediation participant to develop their own mediation game and go into a mediation feeling confident in their ability to participate.
+Game theory provides an alternative way to consider the movements and creation of expectations in mediation and can be an important tool for mediators to use to see where the parties are having trouble based on their reactions to the other party.
+Using games and game theory can help a mediation participant develop their own mediation game and go into a mediation feeling confident in their ability to participate.